LOOSE-LIPS/loose-lips-2.0/src/routes/blog/young-girl-a-marshmallow-called-moon-tt002/index.md

   - imported/young-girl-a-marshmallow-called-moon-tt002/image774.jpeg
 description: >-
   Playful, sweet and agitated.
-With its Footwork-esque drum bits glitching in and out, this number is a fineexample of Perth-based Young Girl&#39;s talent.
-  From Young Girl&#39;s A Marshmallow Called Moon album on Truthtable.
-Out 13.03 on digital &#8211; Pre-order: https://younggirl.bandcamp.com/album/a-marshmallow-called-moon https://soundcloud.com/truthtable https://soundcloud.com/younggirlmusic
+With its Footwork-esque drum bits glitching in and out, this number is a fineexample of Perth-based Young Girl's talent.
+From Young Girl's A Marshmallow Called Moon album on Truthtable.
+Out 13.03 on digital – Pre-order: https://younggirl.bandcamp.com/album/a-marshmallow-called-moon https://soundcloud.com/truthtable https://soundcloud.com/younggirlmusic [...]Read More...
-  [...]Read More...